RiseVision/risevision.github.io/src/pages/quick-start/CreateAnAccount.md

 ## Requirements

-We need to libraries to create an account:
+We need two libraries to create an account:

 * `bip39`: to create a mnemonic passphrase
 * `dpos-offline`: to create a wallet and send a transaction